 About President Reveley

-W. Taylor Reveley IV is the 26th president of Longwood University.
-His term began June 1, 2013.
+W. Taylor Reveley IV began his term as Longwood University’s 26th president on June 1, 2013.

 He is the grandson, great-grandson, and great-nephew of Longwood graduates, and the great-grandson of a Longwood biology professor.
 As president, his principal areas of focus have included championing the value of the liberal arts and sciences in public higher education; improving student retention and graduation rates, particularly through the use of "big data" to track student progress and offer targeted support; and elevating the national profile of Longwood -- Virginia’s third-oldest public university, and one of the hundred-oldest colleges and universities in the nation.